 In cases of suspension or expulsion from the College, students may petition for an appeal to the Disciplinary Review Committee.
 The appeal is not intended to rehear the case and is limited to the specific grounds below.
-All cases will be reviewed by the Dean of Students to determine if there has been no breach of the judiciary process.
+All cases will be reviewed by the Vice President for Student Services to determine if there has been no breach of the judiciary process.
 Appeals must be made on the basis of: